 The Office of the Dean of Students is a starting place for students who have questions or concerns about their experience at the University.
 The office works with other offices in Student Life and Academic Affairs to engage and support students during their experience at the Capstone.
 The mission of the Dean of Students office is to maximize each UA student's learning experience by fostering personal development through opportunities for participation, involvement, and engagement.
 The Division of Student Life provides educational experiences outside the classroom that serve to develop students personally, socially, and spiritually, helping them become responsible citizens of the world.
-Areas within the Dean of Students office include: the Women and Gender Resource Center, the Office of Fraternity and Sorority Life, the Office of Student Conduct, Campus Ministries, National Student Exchange, and the On-Call Dean program.
-The Dean of Students office is located in 230 Ferguson Center.
+Programs within the Dean of Students office include: the Believe UA mentorship program, campus ministries, National Student Exchange, Off-Campus Resources, and the On-Call Dean program.
+Departments reporting to the Dean of Students include Student Care and Well-Being, Student Conduct, and Veteran and Military Affairs.
+The Dean of Students office is located in 230 UA Student Center.
 For more information about programs and services, call 205-348-3326; visit dos.ua.edu, or visit any of the reporting departments listed below.

 Parent & Family Programs

 Parent & Family Programs educates, engages, and guides parents and family members of The University of Alabama students with the goal of supporting successful student transition, retention, and persistence to graduation.
 Through a variety of communication (newsletters, webinars, and social media), family members of students can find the answers to questions and learn how to best support their student's education and outside-of-the-classroom experiences.
 For more information about Parent & Family Programs, including Family Weekend in the fall, call 800-392-2777 or visit parents.sl.ua.edu.